Many organizations in the world have undergone brand relaunch and done wonders. Maybe it’s time you take a deeper look at relaunching your brand.

 Apple’s relaunch is a unicorn story known to all.
 From the desktops which at one point were taking a beating from windows in the early 90s to the launch of iPod, iPad, and then the iPhone.
 Steve Jobs’ “think different” ad campaign challenged the world to look at Apple not just as an electronics company but as a lifestyle brand and it has done wonders for Apple.
 So much so that Apple became a $1 Trillion company in 2018.

 While every successful brand relaunch is a remarkable story in itself, but none other are out there like what Burberry has been able to achieve.
 The famous English design was once so strongly associated with hooliganism in Britain that people even scoffed at former prime minister Tony Blair for wearing one to a pub.
-So, from a couple of decades ago, a localized issue of being a preferred gang wear to becoming one of the biggest luxury brands it is today, is no small feat!
+So, from a couple of decades ago, a localized issue of being preferred gang wear to become one of the biggest luxury brands it is today is no small feat!

 The perils of a relaunch

 Brand Relaunch isn’t easy and can be disastrous if not done right.
 Plus, it can be expensive.
 Very, very expensive!
 Pepsi spent $211 million for their rebranding exercise back in 2008 including a whopping $1 million for its logo design which is a lot of money when compared with Coca Cola’s strategy to use in the in house design team to create their new logo.
 Even with all that money being spent, it was still touted as a disaster for the brand in comparison to what Coca-Cola has achieved during the same time.

 The big question really is how do you know it’s time for a brand relaunch?
 Losing market share or downward market share trend is a clear indicator, however by the time these are highlighted, the brand would have already taken quite a beating.
 Let’s take a look at some underlying pointers that hint towards brand relaunch:

 - When your target audience doesn’t identify the brand’s strategy clearly.